gxvr/zuno-library/README.md

 pip install -r requirements.txt
 ```

-Likewise on the frontend go to **frontend** directory then run following command:
+Likewise on the frontend go to **web** directory then run following command:

 ```bash
 npm install